-Why read this? : Creative work that stirs the emotions stands out more and is easier to remember.
-We share how emotions work in different parts of the brain’s limbic system and what that means for creativity.
+Why read this? : Creative work which stirs the emotions stands out more.
+It’s easier to remember.
+We share how emotions work in different parts of the brain’s limbic system.
+And what that means for creativity.
 We also share examples of where emotions fit into decision-making, communications and design.
 Read this to learn how to use emotions to create deeper connections with your target audience.

 Emotions help us connect with and make sense of the world.
-Great creative work uses emotions to create deeper connections with the audience.
+Great creative work uses emotions to connect with the audience.
 When creative work hits the right emotion, it just feels right.

-If you’re like most people, the answer’s probably pretty rarely.
+For most people, the answer is likely to be hardly ever.
 But in this article, we aim to answer these questions.
 And that means starting with a more rational view of emotions.

 The rational view of emotions

 Emotion can be a hard concept to describe.
 It’s easy to give examples of emotion.
 Harder to describe how they work though.

 For example, there’s 6 basic emotions according to psychologist Paul Ekman.
 These are enjoyment, sadness, fear, anger, disgust and surprise.
 We know what these feel like as well as their many variations.